 Inline Skating Helps Control Weight

 There is a fitness study, conducted for Rollerblade Inc. in 1991, measuring how many calories do inline skating, running, and cycling.
 The results show that inline skating at a steady and comfort speed burns 285 calories in 30 minutes, and running and cycling expend 350 and 360 calories respectively in the same period.
-However, when the skater chose interval skating, which means alternating a period of hard inline skating and a period of easy inline skating, expends 450 calories in 30 minutes.
+However, when the skater chose interval skating, which means alternating a period of hard inline skating and a period of easy inline skating, it expends 450 calories in 30 minutes.
 And the study also shows that the faster you inline skate, the more calories will be burnt.
 Inline skating is obviously a great way to maintain weight.

 Inline Skating Improves Our Balance